 Licensed practical nurse job description sample

 The job description fulfills an important role within the development of your job posting.
-If you’re seeking licensed practical nurses (LPN), then Monster’s LPN job description template can get you started.
+If you’re seeking licensed practical nurses (LPNs), then Monster’s licensed practical nurse job description template can get you started.
 Create your unique description by using the template’s format and adding relevant details about the job you’re staffing.
-Take a look at our LPN job listingsfor more help.
+Take a look at our LPN job listings for more help.

 Licensed Practical Nurse

 [Intro Paragraph] The introduction of your LPN job description should include beneficial information about the employer.
 You should try and make your organization sound more attractive than your competitors.
 Does your hospital have a reputation for excellence in a specific field?
 If so, use this opportunity to bring this to the job seekers’ attention.
 Whatever makes you special or sets you apart, mention it here.